Apollo Homecare Logo

 • Aerobics.

-Excessive stress leads to chronic fatigue and can also cause heart disease.
-Some people handle stress in unhealthy ways, such as overeating, drinking alcohol or smoking.
-So, it is essential to stay calm and find alternative ways to manage stress, such as physical activities, relaxation exercises or meditation can help improve heart health.
+4. Avoid Stress Excessive stress leads to chronic fatigue and can also cause heart disease.
+Some people handle stress in unhealthy ways, such as overeating, drinking alcohol, or smoking.
+So, it is essential to stay calm and find alternative ways to manage stress, such as physical activities, relaxation exercises, meditation, which can help improve heart health.

 Tips to reduce stress